braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 ### Total Opens

 {% apitags %}
-Email, iOS Push, Android Push, Web Push
+Email, iOS Push, Android Push, Web Push, LINE
 {% endapitags %}

 The total number of messages that were opened.
+For LINE, this is tracked after a minimum threshold of 20 messages per day has been reached.

 {::nomarkdown}
 <span class="calculation-line">